-The Descartes Labs Platform is designed to solve some of the world’s hardest and most important geospatial AI problems—at scale.
-Our platform and tools allow customers to build models that can transform businesses more quickly, efficiently, and cost-effectively.
+The Descartes Labs Platform is designed to answer some of the world’s most complex and pressing geospatial analytics questions.
+Our customers use the platform to build algorithms and models that transform their businesses quickly, efficiently, and cost-effectively.

 The Descartes Labs Platform

-Customers rely on our platform to securely scale computer vision, statistical, and machine learning models in a rapid manner, transforming business decisions and handling nearly all raster modeling functions with one solution in the cloud.
+Customers rely on our cloud-based platform to quickly and securely scale computer vision, statistical, and machine learning models to inform business decisions with powerful raster-based analytics.

 Key features and sample applications

-Our extensive API documentation, tutorials, guides and demos provide a deep knowledge base for customers and users to quickly deploy high-value applications across various industries, including Agriculture, Oil and Gas, Metals and Mining, Power and Renewables, Shipping and Logistics, Financial Services and Insurance, and more.
+Our extensive API documentation, tutorials, guides and demos provide a deep knowledge base for users allowing them to quickly deploy high-value applications across diverse industries including Agriculture, Oil & Gas, Mining & Metals, Power & Renewables, Shipping & Logistics, Financial Services & Insurance, and more.

 Geolocation and AIS